mcw-rcc/mcw-rcc.github.io/docs/software/schrodinger.md

 ## Installation & Configuration

-1. Download 2022-4 software from <https://www.schrodinger.com> and run the installer.
+1. Download 2023-1 software from <https://www.schrodinger.com> and run the installer.
 2. Locate the schrodinger.hosts file.
 : **Windows**
-    `$INSTALLDIR\Schrodinger 2022-4\schrodinger.hosts`
+    `$INSTALLDIR\Schrodinger 2023-1\schrodinger.hosts`
 : **Mac**
-    `/opt/schrodinger/suites2022-4/schrodinger.hosts`
+    `/opt/schrodinger/suites2023-1/schrodinger.hosts`

-3. Download the [server schrodinger.hosts file](https://mcw.box.com/s/cc1rafcj0cvhp54d6d7prhl7gw2rb55g).
+3. Download the [server schrodinger.hosts file](https://mcw.box.com/s/zz6t4al7q31vz9ywaquuy0arhjc2n06j).
 Add the text from the downloaded file to your schrodinger.hosts file (you located in step #2).
 Replace **NetID** with your MCW username and save the file.

 4. Open the **Configure Licensing** tool and select **I can identify my license server** from the **Add Licenses** drop-down menu.
-Enter `lic01.rcc.mcw.edu` as the Host Name and `27008` as the Port.
+Locate the hostname and port in the [licensing info](https://mcw.box.com/s/9wlkkv0x1ca8odhkyxcuvw2mdwngo32t).
 Click **Save Server**. *If you see a remote license server warning, this can be ignored.*

     !!! warning
         The license server hostname has changed.
 If you used Schrodinger prior to 2023, you will need to update your client with the new license information.